MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/simple-port-from-direct3d-9-to-11-1-part-3--viewport-and-game-loop.md

 The DirectX UWP templates include a robust Direct3D device infrastructure that's ready for use with your game.
 See [Create a DirectX game project from a template](user-interface.md) for guidance on picking the right template.

-Visit the following in-depth Windows Store game game development articles:
+Visit the following in-depth Microsoft Store game game development articles:

 -   [Walkthrough: a simple UWP game with DirectX](tutorial--create-your-first-metro-style-directx-game.md)
 -   [Audio for games](working-with-audio-in-your-directx-game.md)